 First off, this is a vast topic that employs lots of scientists, doctors, and biochemists.
 In fact, diabetes research is a huge industry with knowledge far beyond my tiny bit of apprehension.
 That’s why we’re going into this subject on an understandable, but sophisticated level.

 Alright after chewing your Oreos you swallow them.
 In your esophagus nothing interesting happens it is solely a pipe, but as soon as they enter your stomach the fun begins.
-Here come even more enzymes into play – like sucrase, lactase, and guess it more amylase.4 This enzymatic cocktail breaks down all digestible carbohydrates into glucose, lactose, fructose, galactose, and maltose.
+Here come even more enzymes into play – like sucrase, lactase, and guess it more amylase.5 This enzymatic cocktail breaks down all digestible carbohydrates into glucose, lactose, fructose, galactose, and maltose.
 All these sugars are mono – or disaccharides which your small intestine can begin absorbing right after.
+Remember:

 Mission successful – energy is in your blood.
 Blood glucose levels rise.

-Step II: Get Glucose out of your Blood
+Step II: Use Glucose

 Too much or too little Glucose can get very dangerous quickly.
 You best see this in diabetic patients who have to be adjusted to their optimal dose and be strictly adhering to it.
 They lack your body’s control mechanisms – aka insulin – and therefore have to help your body through an external supply of insulin: